 The last two decades have seen massive growth in the BSS (Business Support Services) industry across the globe, and in Central and Eastern Europe (CEE), as well, for that matter.
 It is the CEE region which particularly shows how the business climate and the combination of all the measures taken are crucial for the development of the sector and can result in making doing business easier.
 Continue reading Smaller CEE Cities are Becoming Attractive to BSS Investors

 In 2016, the total stock of office space in Kyiv amounted to 1,783 square metres.
 The new supply was insignificant, a mere 38,000 square metres and was the market’s lowest increase since 2008.
 2016 was characterised by an increase in the number of lease transactions in Grade A and B business centres.
-Continue reading Office Space Remains Available in Demand in Kyiv
+Continue reading Office Space Remains Available in Kyiv

 Kraków is number one in Europe, in the outsourcing industry for the third time, and number nine globally, with more than 160 SSC / BPO companies and over 60,000 employees, says Elżbieta Koterba, deputy mayor of the city of Kraków.
 She spoke to Emerging Europe about the real estate and infrastructural projects the city is working on, Kraków advantages and the challenges the city is facing.
 Continue reading Kraków Is Growing Into a Green and Liveable Working and Living Place